microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/serviceprovisioningxmlerror.md

 Namespace: microsoft.graph

-Represents information published by a federated service that describes a non-transient, service-specific error for the [user](user.md), [group](group.md), or [organizational contact](orgcontact.md) regarding the properties or link from an object, for example, group memberships.
+Represents information that is published by a federated service that describes a non-transient, service-specific error.
+These errors are reported on the [user](user.md), [group](group.md), or [organizational contact](orgcontact.md) entities and require an explicit administrator action to resolve.
 These errors are represented as an XML string.

 Inherits from [serviceProvisioningError](../resources/serviceprovisioningerror.md).